jin-psu/jin-psu.github.io/jobs.md

 </style>

 Our group is looking forward to working with people interested in solveing materials problems with computational methods.
+Please contact Dr. Jin (mmjin@psu.edu) for more details.
 ### Postdoc
  Not available at this point.
 ### Graduate students